 If you want to study in South Africa, here is a guide to higher education options, including information on the various universities in South Africa.

-If you want to study in South Africa, you will find institutions for higher education in South Africa that offer undergraduate, postgraduate and doctoral degrees.
-There are 23 state-funded institutions: 11 traditional, 6 technical and 6 comprehensive universities, as well as approximately 100 other private institutions.
-Local and international students can find educational training on a global level, as classes are offered not only in local languages like Afrikaans but also in English.
-Listed below are some of the most well-known accredited South African Universities.
+If you want to study in South Africa, there are plenty of institutions for higher education in South Africa that offer undergraduate, postgraduate, and doctoral degrees.
+There are 23 public institutions: 11 traditional, six technical, and six comprehensive universities.
+There are also about 100 other private schools to look at.
+Local and foreign students can find educational training on a global level; classes are available not only in local languages like Afrikaans but also in English.
+Below are some of the best South African universities.

 Universities in South Africa

 Traditional universities in South Africa generally offer more theoretical-based training.

 > The University of Cape Town was founded in 1829 and is an international university; its staff members and students come from around 100 countries.
 The university has seven departments: Higher Education Development, Commerce, Engineering & the Built Environment, Health Sciences, Humanities, Law, and Science.